anoma/engine/README.md

 A work-in-progress implementation of the Engine Model in Elixir.

-An engine is an actor-like entity that enables type-safe message passing and effectful actions through guarded actions.
+An *engine* is an actor-like entity that enables type-safe message passing and effectful actions through guarded actions.
 These actions can modify both the engine's state and its environment.

-This library implements the Engine Model with a metaprogramming DSL and runtime system.
-The DSL lets you define engines that follow the formal specification, including configuration, state, message handling, and behaviours.
+Among other things, this library implements the Engine Model with a [DSL](#dsl-for-engine-definition) and runtime system.
+The DSL lets you easily define engines that follow the formal specification, including configuration, state, message handling, and behaviours.
 The runtime system manages engine lifecycles, message passing, monitoring, and introspection.
+See an initial [flow diagram](operational-semantics-flow.md) of the operational semantics.

 <!-- Details: cite the two papers here -->